hocram/hocram/README.md

 🗺️ `RicordaMe` – Shared visual notes and thought maps
 > *"A notebook for those who think in images."*

-🤖 `Robobot` – Local, modular, and curious robotic desktop assistant
+🤖 `Aivoo - Robobot` – Local, modular, and curious robotic desktop assistant.
+> *"Small in size.
+Big in interaction.
+Not a tool, but a dialogue in motion."*

+🦋 `Nuricò - NuiVisio` – Design framework for embodied and natural interaction.
-🦋 `Nuricò` – Natural interface between body, space, and vision
+> *"Natural user interface between body, space, and vision."*

-🔖 `QTag Code` – Poetic QR codes for objects, contacts, and memories
+🔖 `QTag Code - FindMe` – The code that brings things back to you.
+> *"Digital touchpoints for memory, identity, and discovery."*

 ---
 📢 **Contacts**